HISTORY OF THE CHURCH

 new brick building.
 The total cost was $10,000.

 By 1956, after two World Wars and a Great Depression, it had become evident that some changes needed to be made in the building.
-Since 1956 also marked the centennial of the founding of the church, a major program was proposed and adopted.
-The organ, which had been in place since 1891, was replaced by a three manual 42 rank Schantz Organ and the front of the sanctuary was redesigned to include a "split chancel" and a reredos as well as a modern choir loft.
+Since 1956 also marked the centennial of the founding of the church, a major program was adopted.
+The organ, which had been in place since 1891, was replaced by a three manual 42 rank Schantz Organ and the front of the sanctuary was redesigned to include a "split chancel" as well as a modern choir loft.
 The total cost was $55,000.

 During the 1980's, several improvements were made to both the new and the old buildings.
 A Memorial Courtyard was added in the space between the two buildings, a stained glass window was added as a family memorial by the Cotton and Hanover families, and the narthex was remodeled with a bequest from the Hopkins family.